 Thurber Prize for American Humor

-Congratulations to the three finalists for the 2016 Thurber Prize!
+Congratulations to Harrison Scott Key, Winner of the 2016 Thurber Prize!

-The three esteemed judges for the 2016 Thurber Prize for American Humor are:
+The three esteemed judges for the 2016 Thurber Prize for American Humor were:

 - John Kenney, New Yorker contributor and 2014 Thurber winner for his book Truth in Advertising